inesbenltaifa/jalapeno-helm/README.md

 ## Installation
 1. Create namespace "jalapeno" on cluster
+2. Create namespace "monitoring" on cluster
-2. Install using files locally ``helm install jalapeno ./jalapeno-helm -n jalapeno``
+3. Install using files locally ``helm install jalapeno ./jalapeno-helm -n jalapeno``

 ## Changes to ArangoDB
 If the arangoDB gets changed the ArangoDB Chart has to be rebuild and copied into the charts folder of the Jalapeno Chart.